alces-software/flight-appliance-docs/docs/source/apps/apps.rst

 Module files can be loaded interactively at the command-line or graphical desktop on both login and compute nodes in your cluster.
 They can also be loaded as part of a job-script submitted to the cluster job-scheduler.

+Applications that have Linux distribution dependencies will trigger installation of any required packages when their module is loaded on compute nodes for the first time.
+This allows newly launched nodes (e.g. in an auto-scaling cluster) to automatically resolve and install any dependencies without user intervention.

+.. note:: Automatic dependency installation can occasionally cause a brief delay at module load time when an application is run on a new compute node for the first time.

 Application specific variables